-The Purchasing Department provides necessary services and programs to the campus community for the procurement of equipment, supplies, and services.
+The Purchasing Department provides necessary services (strategic and tactical), programs, and applications (Colgate Unimarket) to the campus community for the procurement of equipment, supplies, and services.

-The Purchasing Department will strive to secure the most suitable quality available within the delivery and price constraints that exist utilizing ethical and cost-effective procurement procedures.
+The Purchasing Department strives to procure the most suitable quality available within the delivery and price constraints that exist utilizing ethical, inclusive, sustainable, and cost-effective procurement procedures.

 Thank you for your interest in Colgate University.
 Please review the following resources, which are required in order to be considered for all bidding and quote requests from Colgate: